-Interns work closely with TL’s editors and have the opportunity to work on live projects and contribute to research reports that will help advance their careers.
-TL’s internship program is competitive; we look for interns that have a profound interest in journalism, research and global trends in technology, education and a variety of other subjects.
+Interns work closely with TL’s editors and have the opportunity to work on live projects and contribute to one-off research reports that will help advance their careers.
+TL’s internship program is competitive; we look for interns that have a profound interest in journalism, research and global trends in technology, healthcare and a variety of other subjects.

 In the role you would be expected to: